 For a more in-depth look at Progent's wireless consulting capabilities, see Progent's Wireless LAN Support.

-If you wish to get in touch with Progent about engineering help for Cisco products, call 1-800-993-9400 or refer to Contact Progent.
+To ask Progent about professional assistance for Cisco networking, call 1-800-993-9400 or refer to Contact Progent.